 Customizing the Accounting Cycle

 While the steps of the accounting cycle are typically the same for most companies, a business must be consistent in its approach should it decide to do anything differently.
-One surefire way to achieve that is by using automated accounting software that can be customized to handle the cycle in any way that works best for any given company.
+One surefire way to achieve that is by using automated accounting software with customizations for handling the cycle in the best way possible for any company’s given circumstances.

 Go from closing in days to closing in hours.